luiscoco/Scala_from_zero_to_hero/README.md

-## 40. Crear una aplicación con el método "main".
+## 40. Create an application including the "main" method